shafin08/Product-Tracker/README.md

 There are 3 different types of codes:

 1. Product Sale:
-Typing the product ID equals one sale.
+Typing the product ID equals one sale to that product.

 2. Display Sales information:
 Typing -1 will display a table that shows all the necessary sale information along with total profit and average profit margin.